humanai-foundation/RenAIssance/RenAIssance_CRNN_OCR_Shashank_Shekhar_Singh/Readme.md

 # Historical Text Recognition using CRNN Model

 This project aims to address the challenge of text recognition from `historical Spanish printed sources` dating back to the `seventeenth century`, a domain where existing Optical Character Recognition (OCR) tools often fail due to the complexity and variability of the texts.
 Leveraging hybrid end-to-end models based on a combination of CNN and RNN architectures, namely `CNN-RNN`, our research seeks to develop advanced machine learning techniques capable of accurately transcribing non-standard printed text.
 This project is a part of the `RenAIssance project`, a large project under the HumanAI organization.
-I am `Shashank Shekhar Singh`, a second year student from `IIT BHU, India` and have been developing this project as a part of the `Google Summer of Code program' 2024`.
+I am `Shashank Shekhar Singh`, a third year student from `IIT BHU, India` and have been developing this project as a part of the `Google Summer of Code program' 2024`.

 <p align="center">
   <img src="images/humanai_logo.jpg" alt="HumanAI" style="height: 100px; margin-right: 20px;"/>